pallets/flask/docs/tutorial/templates.rst

       {% block content %}{% endblock %}
     </section>

-:data:`g` is automatically available in templates.
+:data:`.g` is automatically available in templates.
 Based on if ``g.user`` is set (from ``load_logged_in_user``), either the username and a log out link are displayed, or links to register and log in are displayed. :func:`url_for` is also automatically available, and is